awsdocs/amazon-eks-user-guide/doc_source/eks-add-ons.md

 + **Namespace** – `kasten-io`
 + **Service account name** – `k10-k10`
 + **AWS managed IAM policy** – [AWSLicenseManagerConsumptionPolicy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AWSLicenseManagerConsumptionPolicy.html)
 + **Command to create required IAM role** – The following command requires that you have an IAM OpenID Connect \(OIDC\) provider for your cluster\.
 To determine whether you have one, or to create one, see [Creating an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md)\.
-Replace *my\-cluster* with the name of your cluster and *my\-kasten\-role* with the name for your role\.
+Replace `my-cluster` with the name of your cluster and `my-kasten-role` with the name for your role\.
 This command requires that you have `eksctl` installed on your device\.
 If you need to use a different tool to create the role and annotate the Kubernetes service account, see [Configuring a Kubernetes service account to assume an IAM role](associate-service-account-role.md)\.

   ```
-  eksctl create iamserviceaccount --name k10-k10 --namespace kasten-io --cluster my-cluster --role-name "my-kasten-role" \
+  eksctl create iamserviceaccount --name k10-k10 --namespace kasten-io --cluster my-cluster --role-name my-kasten-role \
       --role-only --attach-policy-arn arn:aws:iam::aws:policy/service-role/AWSLicenseManagerConsumptionPolicy --approve
   ```
 + **Custom IAM permissions** – Custom permissions aren't used with this add\-on\.
 + **Setup and usage instructions** – See [Installing K10 on AWS using Amazon EKS Add\-on](https://docs.kasten.io/latest/install/aws-eks-addon/aws-eks-addon.html) in the Kasten documentation\.
 + **Additional information** – If your Amazon EKS cluster is version Kubernetes `1.23` or later, you must have the Amazon EBS CSI driver installed on your cluster with a default `StorageClass`\.